Kkthnx-Wow/PetBuddy/README.md

 ## Why PetBuddy?

-Created by **Kkthnx**, PetBuddy was designed to celebrate Azeroth's amazing collection of pets while making their management seamless.
-Focus on your adventures, and let PetBuddy handle your companions!
+Created by **Kkthnx**, PetPartner was designed to celebrate Azeroth's amazing collection of pets while making their management seamless.
+Focus on your adventures, and let PetPartner handle your companions!

 ---

 ## Slash Commands

-- `/petbuddy` or `/pb` – Open the PetBuddy settings menu.
+- `/petpartner` or `/pp` – Open the PetBuddy settings menu.

 ---